 Chart your own course and hike the many trails in the Niagara Gorge or stroll the Erie Canal Towpath this autumn and witness the colorful fall foliage.
-For a bird’s-eye view of the Falls and the foliage, enjoy a scenic helicopter tour with Rainbow Air, Inc. Or for a more passive — but still equally scenic! — experience, try cruising along in the car care of one of these fall drives.
+For a bird’s-eye view of the Falls and the foliage, enjoy a scenic helicopter tour with Rainbow Air, Inc. For a more passive — but still equally scenic! — experience, try cruising along in the car care of one of these fall drives.

 Get Lost in a Corn Maze

 … or just while away the day wandering the 340 acres of fun at Becker Farms & Vizcarra Vineyards.
 Expect a petting zoo, kiddo games, hay bale fun and more — as well as wine tasting and apple picking — every weekend in September and October.
 You’ll need to book tickets in advance — and while you’re at it, reserve a picnic, so you can really enjoy those autumn views.
-If you still want more maze action, consider a visit to the nearby Cambria Corn Maze in Lockport, where you’ll find two mazes totaling more than 3 miles long in a 12-acre corn field.

 Get a True Taste of the Region

 There’s no better time than autumn to explore the Niagara wineries, which is home to almost two dozen wineries.
 Chardonnay, pinot noir, cabernet franc, sauvignon blanc and riesling all thrive in the region’s cool climate — a climate that also helps create a wine region specialty: ice wine.
 Unsure where to begin?
 Check out our list of wine tasting tips.